• Skip to primary navigation

 And finally, the open Amaj7 chord looks like this:

 Now, let's hear some major seventh chords in action in a song.
 Here's "Magnolia" by J.J.
 Cale, which goes back and forth between Fmaj7 and Cmaj7.
-Notice how lush and dreamy the sound!
+Notice how lush and dreamy that sounds!

 Next Steps